 Trainees are offered an opportunity to co-facilitate a group with a licensed psychologist.
 The groups that are facilitated each semester vary depending on the interest of clients who choose to sign up for a group.
 Therefore, the availability of training opportunities in group therapy will vary.
 We are always open to co-facilitating groups focused on other issues if a trainee expresses an interest in initiating a new group for the student community.

 Outreach opportunities are vast and will depend on your interest.
-Opportunities include co-facilitating and eventually facilitating workshops focused on wellness, writing articles for the Counseling and Wellness Services Dr. Argo column in the student newspaper, and participation in events such as National Depression Screening Day and Eating Disorders Awareness Week.
+Opportunities include co-facilitating and eventually facilitating workshops focused on wellness, writing articles for the Counseling & Psychological Services Dr. Argo column in the student newspaper, and participation in events such as National Depression Screening Day and Eating Disorders Awareness Week.
 If you have a particular outreach interest we are happy to work with you to accommodate your training needs when possible.

-At Counseling and Wellness Services, trainees are supervised by licensed psychologists and psychological residents.
+At Counseling & Psychological Services, trainees are supervised by licensed psychologists and psychological residents.
 During the practicum and internship experience, trainees work with a different supervisor each semester.
 Trainees meet weekly with their supervisor.
 We also offer a weekly case conference in which we discuss challenging cases.
 This experience can be very enriching since it involves getting input on cases from staff and trainees who have diversity in their theoretical approach to counseling.
 In addition to case conference, we provide a weekly Professional Issues Seminar in which we discuss topics of interest in counseling.
 Past topics include self-harm/cutting behavior, ADHD, and involuntary commitment under the Baker Act.

 The career path that our pre-master’s trainees take after graduation varies based on their evolving interests.
-We have had several trainees continue at Counseling and Wellness Services as paid employees.
+We have had several trainees continue at Counseling & Psychological Services or Wellness Services as paid employees.
 Alumni of our training program have also secured employment at the following agencies: Meridian Center with Lakeview, Binghamton University Student Life Program, Rape Crisis Center, Children's Home Society, Community Drug and Alcohol Council, and UWF Career Services (as Assistant Director).
 Our trainees have also gone on to work for an eating disorder clinic, an agency that specializes in the treatment of borderline personality disorder, and at an adolescent treatment center.
 Several trainees have also been accepted to doctoral programs within the field of psychology.

 |Acceptance into doctoral programs||3|